Locations:

 Results and Follow-Up

-That depends on your situation.
-For example, if one of the tests shows wax or fluid blocking your middle ear, they may refer you to an ear, nose and throat (ENT) specialist to remove the wax or fluid.
-Or if your pure-tone hearing test shows you have hearing loss, your audiologist will tell you:
+If tests show issues with your hearing, your audiologist will explain the specific issue and recommend next steps.
+For example, if a hearing test (audiometry) or tympanometry result shows there’s wax or fluid blocking your middle ear, your audiologist may refer you to an otolaryngologist (ENT) to remove the wax or fluid.
+Or, if your pure-tone hearing test shows you have hearing loss, your audiologist will tell you:

 • If you have mild, moderate or severe hearing loss.